sabi-31/My_Perfect_Arch-linux/README.md

 <br>

-Run the below commands to mount the root subvolume create all the other subvolumes:
+Run the below commands to mount the root subvolume and create all the other subvolumes:

 ```
 mount /dev/mapper/root /mnt